A Novel Idea Virtual Book Discussion

 Whether you are part of a book club or are reading along independently, the hoopla Book Club Hub can help you to make the most out of your book club experience.
 Each quarter, a new Spotlight Selection title is released, along with a discussion guide, exclusive author author interviews and more.

-Before the Coffee gets Cold by Toshikazu Kawaguchi is the Winter Spotlight Selection title.
+Libertie by Kaitlyn Greenidge is the Spring Spotlight Selection title.
 To get more information, visit http://theclub.hoopladigital.com.